 Everyone is just waiting for this kid to go to sleep.
 They are loud and destructive, and their parents pretend they are not around.
 This kid will give every single member a headache, some stains on their Christmas outfits, and probably some broken phone screens.

 This person brought a gift for everyone: a bible.
-They’ll also preach the kids about the true meaning of Christmas and how turning materialistic this holy day is a sin.
-Much like the political analyst, they will probably have a fight with someone over his/her religious beliefs.
+They’ll also preach to the kids about the true meaning of Christmas and how turning materialistic on this holy day is a sin.
+Much like the political analyst fellow, they will probably have a fight with someone over his/her religious beliefs.

-Nothing really to tell about the family’s grandma and grandpa; they will get bored because everyone else is at their phones and they’ll end up falling asleep early.
+Nothing really to tell about the family’s grandma and grandpa; they will get bored because everyone else is on their phones and they’ll end up falling asleep early.

 After you’ve survived the Christmas eve dinner, you’ll come to realize that this is what makes your Lebanese family so precious and beautiful: its diversity.
 All the drama that occurs will be a great story to laugh at throughout the year.